datastax/python-driver/docs/cqlengine/queryset.rst

     :attr:`LIKE (__like) <query.QueryOperator.LikeOperator>`

-        The LIKE operator is available for columns that have a SASI index.
+        The LIKE operator is available for text columns that have a SASI secondary index.

         .. code-block:: python

             q = Automobile.objects.filter(model__like='%Civic%').allow_filtering()

+        Limitations:
-        Limitation: Currently, only secondary indexes are supported in cqlengine.
-So you need to create the SASI index manually using the core driver and use allow_filtering() since the *model* column has no index.
+        - Currently, cqlengine does not support SASI index creation.
+To use this feature, you need to create the SASI index using the core driver.
+        - Queries using LIKE must use allow_filtering() since the *model* column has no standard secondary index.
 Note that the server will use the SASI index properly when executing the query.

 TimeUUID Functions
 ==================